impleri/media-libraries/readme.txt

 * Renamed to Media Libraries (was Amazon Media Libraries)
 * Allow multiple source providers (the Amazon provider is included in the package)
 * Added feature to use multiple shelves
-* Separated readings and reviews
+* Separated usage (readings/etc) and reviews
 * Initial template files and functions
+* Better handling of usage times

 = 0.9.2 =
 * First beta release